 All told, the profit margins for coins are primarily determined by these three factors:

 - How quickly the coin can be resold (market demand)

 - How high the dollar value is (capital outlay)

 - The condition of the coin market overall (market dynamics)

 Coin dealers must strike a balance between these factors to remain profitable.

 Coin Dealers and Common Junk

-People who sell their coins to coin dealers often feel they have been given short shrift.
-The dealer might stir his finger around a box or jar of coins for a minute or two (if that long) and then make an offer that seems too low.
+People who sell their coins to coin dealers often feel they have not been treated fairly.
+The dealer might stir his finger around a box or jar of coins for a minute or two and then make an offer that seems too low.
 Even worse are the cases where the dealer opens up the blue Whitman folders, takes a quick glance, and then offers $9 for the whole collection.
 How can he know what the coins are worth if he doesn't even look at each one first?